kiwihodl/Seed-E/README.md

 ## The Problem (Why Seed-E is Needed)

 Setting up a robust multisignature wallet often involves a difficult choice for where your keys are located.
-While hardware wallets and hot wallets are common, finding a trustworthy and technically compatible third-party signing service, in a different geographical location, to mitigate wrenches and 6102 attempts, is a major hurdle.
+Finding a trustworthy and technically compatible third-party signing service, in a different geographical location, to mitigate wrenches and 6102 attempts, is a major hurdle.
 Users are left to navigate a fragmented landscape of trust based on social media presence for individuals, or KYC with companies which these centralized institutions reintroduce a 6102 attack vector, while needing your XPub which means they track and know all of your corresponding balances and transactions.
-There is no standardized way to engage or verify services, until now.
+There is no standardized way to engage or verify non-kyc backup key services, until now.

-This creates a significant barrier to entry for users wanting to improve their security with a `m-of-n` setup that includes a reliable, professional and reputable third-party.
+This creates a significant barrier to entry for users wanting to improve their security with a `m-of-n` setup that can (subjectively) include a reliable, professional and reputable third-party.

 ## The Solution (What Seed-E Is)

 Seed-E is an **unopinionated directory**, not a ratings agency.
 It acts as a plugin for wallets, providing a simple, secure, and neutral platform for users to find and engage with third-party signing service providers.
 It is the clients responsibility to gauge the trust-worthiness of provider, who is the back up key and signer.
-Any way of measuring trust and reputation by is can be gamified or leads to spying, which we refuse to engage in any way.
+Any way of measuring trust and reputation by Seed-E can be gamified or leads to spying, which we refuse to engage in any way.

-Our core mission is to facilitate a connection by verifying one thing and one thing only: **that the provider has cryptographic control of the key they offer.** We do not rank, rate, or recommend.
+Our core mission is to facilitate a connection by verifying one thing and one thing only: **that the provider has cryptographic control of the key they offer**.
+We do not rank, rate, or recommend beyond tenure which is an optional filter.
 We provide objective data and a secure transaction layer, empowering the user to make their own decision.

 ### Core Principles

-- **Absolutely Non-Custodial:** We never touch user or provider funds.
-All payments are peer-to-peer over the Lightning Network.
+- **Absolutely Non-Custodial:** We never touch clients or providers funds.
+All payments are peer-to-peer over the Lightning Network using Bolt12.
 - **Platform Neutrality:** The default provider list is randomized on every load.
 We do not play favorites.
 There is no "top spot" to pay for.
 - **User Sovereignty:** The user is in control.
-They filter the list based on objective, verifiable data (cost, key type, provider age) and make their own informed choice.
+They filter the list based on objective, verifiable data (cost, key type, providers tenure) and make their own informed choice.
 - **Minimalist Trust:** We verify the provider's key control upfront.
 After that, the trust relationship is between the client and the provider, where it belongs.
 - **Robust Lifecycle Management:** The platform includes automated warnings and clear processes for handling overdue subscription payments, ensuring fairness for both clients and providers.